You are more than your DD-214.

 Here's some information we'd consider about a Shift fellow before conducting job matching:

-Literature and studies have proven repeatedly that employee preferences are paramount.
+Studies have proven repeatedly that employee preferences are paramount.
 Employees whose preferences are aligned with their companies tend to be happier and stay with their companies for longer.
 We examine preferences that range from the domain you'd like to work in to the size and structure of your ideal company and its culture & values.

 Once we have the data we need about candidates and roles, we compare each candidate to each of our partner companies' roles.
 We create a vector for each candidate — one value for each dimension we care about.
 For example, if a Shift fellow indicates that she is particularly interested in sales roles, then her "sales" dimension would receive a large value.
 If a she prefers small organizations, then her "organization size" dimension would receive a low value.